Diffusion in liquids

 The precipitate does not form exactly between the two crystals.
 This is because the lead ion is heavier and diffuses more slowly through the liquid than the iodide ion.

-The demonstration A solid-solid reaction involves the same reaction but in the solid state.
+Another experiment – a teacher demonstration providing an example of a solid–solid reaction – involves the same reaction but in the solid state.